-Kindle Export Options dialog box
+Kindle Export Options dialog

-Output styles can be managed by selecting Edit > Output Styles.
-See "A Guide to QuarkXPress".

-- The Pictures pane lets you specify the resolution, format, and quality of pictures in the Kindle eBook.
-To override any custom attributes applied to individual picture components, check Override Box Settings. - The Text pane lets you specify how to export Drop Cap in Reflow eBooks: as Native Text or Ignore. - The Table of Contents pane lets you set options for the table of contents in the ePub file.
-You can choose whether to use the Reflow article names defined in the Reflow Tagging palette or you can use a predefined list as the Table of Contents.
+- Output styles can be managed by selecting Edit > Output Styles.
+See "A Guide to QuarkXPress". - Use the Pictures pane to specify the resolution, format, and quality of pictures in the Kindle eBook.
+To override any custom attributes applied to individual picture components, check Override Box Settings. - Use the Text pane to specify how to export Drop Cap in Reflow eBooks: as Native Text or Ignore. - Use the Table of Contents pane to set options for the table of contents in the ePub file.
+You can choose whether to use the Reflow article names defined in the Articles palette or you can use a predefined list as the Table of Contents.
 (For more information, see "Creating a TOC for ePub or Kindle.")
-You can also specify the name of the TOC entry for the cover and the title displayed above the TOC in the HTML version of the table of contents. - The East Asian pane lets you specify a default story direction and choose whether to export Rubi natively or in parentheses. - The Page Layout pane lets you choose how Footnotes are exported in Reflow eBooks, and lets you specify orientation and spread options for Fixed Layout eBooks.
+You can also specify the name of the TOC entry for the cover and the title displayed above the TOC in the HTML version of the table of contents. - Use the East Asian pane to specify a default story direction and choose whether to export Rubi natively or in parentheses. - Use the Page Layout pane to choose how Footnotes are exported in Reflow eBooks, and lets you specify orientation and spread options for Fixed Layout eBooks. - 5.
+When you're finished configuring options, click OK.
+To capture the current settings without creating a Kindle file, click Capture Settings. - Output styles can be managed by selecting Edit > Output Styles.
+See "A Guide to QuarkXPress". - 6.
+Choose Reflow or Fixed from the eBook Type section. - 7.
+Click Save.